-Fully vaccinated faculty members may wish to remain masked while teaching, although they are not required to if students are at least six feet away.
+Faculty members may wish to remain masked while teaching, although they are not required to.
 If a lecturer has trouble being heard while wearing a mask, a wireless microphone may be used.
 If your classroom is not equipped with a wireless microphone and you want to use one, contact email@example.com.
 Check your classroom at least a day before you teach if you think you will need a microphone.

 Syllabi Notations About Absences and Make-Up Work

 More than ever, it is important that faculty indicate on syllabi how class absences are addressed.
 Students should be informed how to contact the faculty member if they know they must miss a class.
 As usual, student absences must be addressed on a case-by-case basis, as should the way in which students will make up work.
 Faculty have discretion to say if make-up work varies from the original assignment.

 If a student has COVID-19 symptoms, the students should follow University protocols for such cases (for details, visit our Frequently Asked Questions).
 The student must work with faculty members on a case-by-case basis about how to make up missed work, as they would with any other excused absence.

 An experience with short-term COVID-19 symptoms does not require ADA-type accommodations for the student.
 It is treated as a short-term illness.

 If a student or faculty member has been diagnosed with "long COVID," then the student or faculty member should follow the usual steps for seeking ADA accommodation, if necessary.
 Medical documentation of long COVID is required.

 Students in the School of Law must follow the Law School's absence policy.
 Please refer to the School of Law Student Handbook for details.

 Excused Absences for COVID-19 and Other Reasons and Making Up Missed Work